 Reformation Theology Reading Guide

-In bringing you this list, it is our hope to bring honor to God by exalting Jesus Christ in providing the biblical and theological works (both contemporary and classic) that we believe best reflect His Self-Revelation.
-We aim to provide resources maintaining that silver strand of orthodoxy, which God has always preserved through the history of the church.
-IN certain periods of history the light was dim but always after darkness there was great light (Post Tenebras Lux).
-The Reformation was such a time, a time of gospel recovery.
-The Reformed Faith is, in our estimation, the best expression of the God-honoring biblical truths of the Historic Christian Faith.
-But as you know, Reformation Theology, by definition, is not fixed in one place but is always reforming its thoughts in order to be more God-honoring & consistent with the Word of God.
+In bringing you this list, it is our hope to bring honor to God by exalting Jesus Christ in providing the biblical and theological works (both contemporary and classic) that we believe best reflect the Scriptires' teaching on grace and the Christian life.
 Below I've put together this concise guide to Reformation Theology literature which hopefully will be beneficial to all who want to do some deeper investigation of where we are, where we’ve come from and where we are going.
-This succinct guide places emphasis on Reformed soteriology (e.g. the doctrine of salvation), The Five Solas and Covenant Theology ... a good place to help get you started.
+To get you started this succinct guide places emphasis on Reformed soteriology (e.g. the doctrine of salvation), the five solas and covenant theology.
+The following all deserve a permanent place on your bookshelf:

 Our Top Recommendations: